Daily Telegraph Shield

 The result was 66th London: 228 points, 3rd Enfield: 234.5 points.
 Captain Thomas Room Plowman from the 3rd Enfield received the magnificent shield.
 More than a month after the memorable win at the Royal Albert Hall at a celebration evening meeting in mid-June, the “Daily Telegraph Medals” were presented to each of the boys in the 3rd Enfield.
 The Company was presented with a replica Daily Telegraph plate some 225mm in diameter made of wood with a picture of the Daily Telegraph Shield in the middle.

-In the early years of the competition the 3rd Enfield went on to dominate the competition for the shield, appearing in every final except 1908, and winning the shield seven times.
+In the early years of the competition the 3rd Enfield went on to dominate the competition for the shield, appearing in every final except 1908, and winning the shield nine times.

 The Daily Telegraph Medals were bronze medals with a blue ribbon and silver or bronze clasp.
 The medals were presented each year to the boys of the winning company from 1906 up to 1932.